myscriptbox-org/deb-publish/README.md

 Example:
 **deb-publish** account.domain john@doe.com garagesoft.com -upload-pubkey-from-gpg-man packages@garagesoft.com garagesoft.pub
 The _saveAsFilename_ parameter is optional.
 If it is not supplied, the system wil save the file under the name _gpg.key_.
 There must be a public key available under the email _key-email_ in the gpg database.

-### account.domain.arg [obj] -pubkey-exists
-This command checks if a domain-level public key exists.
-Example:
-**deb-publish** account.domain john@doe.com garagesoft.com -pubkey-exists
-If the public key exists, the command outputs a 'yes'.
-Otherwise, a 'no'.

 ### account.domain.arg [obj] -download-pubkey
 This command downloads a domain-level public key.
 Example: